 What is Fluency?

-In pre-k, fluency is observing and listening to adults read aloud and model fluent reading.
-Pre-k children are developing early reading behaviors and are also beginning to read simple books or texts with appropriate speed, accuracy, and expression (like they are talking).
+In kindergarten, children are observing and listening to adults read aloud and model fluent reading.
+Kindergarten children are developing early reading behaviors and are also beginning to read simple books or texts with appropriate speed, accuracy, and expression (like they are talking).
 Fluent reading begins with print awareness and letter naming.

 What Does it Look Like?